 |The Taya Caves, Kamakura, Kamakura Great Buddha, Hachiman-gu Shrine, Hasedera Temple, Hakone|

 We have a day to enjoy the views of Mount Fuji as we explore the local area on the cable car, steam boat ride or our private coach when convenient.
-We go to Mt Komagatake and, weather permitting, see Mt Fuji as a majestic background.
+We go to Mt Komagatake or Owakudani and, weather permitting, see Mt Fuji as a majestic background.